 An employee is entitled to Reserve Training Leave for Inactive Duty, Temporary Military Leave for Active Duty Training, Extended Military leave, Emergency National Guard Leave and Military Leave for Physical Examinations provided that the employee gives advance verbal or written notice of the leave except when such notice is precluded by military necessity, impossibility or unreasonableness.
 In any event, the University may require verification of an employee's military orders.

-If any state or federal laws applicable to the University and relating to the subject matter of this Article are more generous to employees than currently provided for in this Article, the University will comply with the law.
+If applicable State or Federal law would be more generous to employees than is currently provided in this Article, the University will comply with the law.